 You can assign, e.g., different teams to research samples (fluids and solids) on the Master List in the different science categories and report what they found to the class.
 Wikipedia offers a wealth of information on these samples, and typically provides primary references at the bottom of the Wiki article.
 You’ll see that some categories are far better suited to middle school grades (e.g. Seeds and Plant Studies.)
 Then, as an exercise, really challenge your students to come up with lots of questions—and corresponding hypotheses—that you can ask of the samples on the List, and that dovetail with the content in the Microgravity Science Background document.

 h.
-For your flight opportunity, put the Mini-Lab Operation page up on a screen and walk through the mini-lab’s specifications and operation with the class, and the important constraints on experimental design.
+For your flight opportunity, put the Mini-Lab Operation page up on a screen and very carefully walk through the mini-lab’s specifications and operation with the class, and the important constraints on experimental design.
 Once this is done, the students will have an understanding of all the constraints they need to impose on their thinking when framing an experiment.
+These include constraints imposed by the size of the mini-lab; the fluids and solids that are not allowed or are possibly problematic; the temperature of the mini-lab that can be expected over various transport legs, including transport to Houston, transport to ISS, and transport back to Earth; the 5 allowed days for crew interactions on ISS, and the types of crew interactions that are possible.

 j.
 For your flight opportunity, put the Critical Timeline page up on a screen, and walk the students through the deadlines and milestones for their design competition.

 k.
-Have the students read the Flight Experiment Proposal Guide (found in the Document Library), and the related document the Flight Experiment Proposal Guide: Background for Student Proposers, so they understand the requirements for the 5-page proposal, and the evaluation system used by the reviewers.
-Also make sure YOU read the document Flight Experiment Proposal Guide: Background for Teachers.
+Have the students read the Flight Experiment Proposal Guide (found in the Document Library), and the related document the Flight Experiment Proposal Guide: Background for Student Proposers, so they understand the requirements for the 5-page proposal, and the basics of the evaluation system to be used by the proposal reviewers.
+Also make sure YOU read the document Flight Experiment Proposal Guide: Background for Teachers, which includes the detailed assessment rubric that is used for proposal review by both your community’s Step 1 Review Board, and the SSEP National Step 2 Review Board, for flight experiment selection.

 NOTE: the size of each proposing team is up to you.
 It could be an entire class, a group of a few students, or a single student.
 But be aware that your community’s Step 1 Review Board needs to review all community proposals and forward just three to the SSEP National Team.
 Talk to your SSEP Community Program Director to see what (s)he thinks might be a good teaming size.